Sinner Man: Nina Simone recording

 "Sinnerman" (spelled as one word) is one of Nina Simone's most famous songs.
-She recorded her definitive 10-minute-plus version on her 1965 album Pastel Blues, on which the credit is simply given as "Arranged by Nina Simone".
+She recorded her definitive 10-minute-plus version on her 1965 album Pastel Blues, on which the credit is simply given as "arranged by Nina Simone".
 Simone learned the lyrics of the song in her childhood when it was used at revival meetings by her mother, a Methodist minister, to help people confess their sins.
 In the early days of her career during the early sixties, when she was heavily involved in the Greenwich Village scene, Simone often used the long piece to end her live performances.
 An earlier version of the song exists, recorded live at The Village Gate, but was not used on the 1962 Colpix album Nina at the Village Gate.
 It was added as a bonus track to the 2005 CD release.

-Simone's version of "Sinnerman" has been sampled by Kanye West for the Talib Kweli song "Get By" (2003), by Timbaland for the song "Oh Timbaland" (2007), and by Felix da Housecat for Verve Record's "Verve Remixed" series (Verve Remixed 2 (2003), Verve Remixed Plus (2005)).
+Simone's version of "Sinnerman" has been sampled by Kanye West for the Talib Kweli song "Get By" (2003) from his album Quality, by Timbaland for the song "Oh Timbaland" (2007) from his album Shock Value, and by Felix da Housecat for Verve Records' Verve Remixed series (Verve Remixed 2 (2003), Verve Remixed Plus (2005)).
 French rapper Abd al-Malik sampled Simone's version for the title track of his 2006 album Gibraltar.
-The 2018 Hozier track "Nina Cried Power" and the 2020 Celeste track "Stop This Flame" also sample the song.
+The 2018 Hozier featuring Mavis Staples track "Nina Cried Power" from his Nina Cried Power EP and the 2020 Celeste track "Stop This Flame" from her album Not Your Muse also sample the song.
+In 2021 the song was remixed by American DJ duo Sofi Tukker.

 Nina Simone's version was used as a soundtrack to the art gallery theft scene in the 1999 film The Thomas Crown Affair.
-Her version is also played during the end credits of David Lynch's 2006 experimental film Inland Empire, and was featured in the video game Marc Ecko's Getting Up.
+Her version is also played during the end credits of David Lynch's 2006 experimental film Inland Empire, and was featured in the 2006 video game Marc Ecko's Getting Up: Contents Under Pressure.
+Her version is used in the end scene of the 2006 film called "Golden Door" or "Nuovomondo", directed by Emmanuel Crialese.
+The film features actress Charlotte Gainsbourg as a lead character.
+It was featured in "The Reichenbach Fall", episode 3 of the second season of Sherlock in 2012.
+It was featured in a fight scene during "Extra Ordinary" a first season episode of The Umbrella Academy in 2019. and was also featured in the end credits of the seventh episode of Life on Mars in 2006.
+Furthermore, it played during a scene in Taika Waititi's 2016 film Hunt for the Wilderpeople.
+In season 1, episode 11 of Scrubs titled "My Own Personal Jesus," the song is playing in the background towards the end of the episode as Dr. Chris Turk (Donald Faison) runs to save Meredith (Granger Green), a woman who is giving birth in a park.
+The song is also used in "Witness", season 1, episode 7 of Person of Interest in 2011.
+It was featured in the first episode of the first season of "Ironheart".